Coreoz/Plume-dependencies/README.md

 - [Plume File](https://github.com/Coreoz/Plume-file): a group of modules to manage files

 This Maven import feature enables:
-- to resolve maven conflicts: there will not be a dependency that bring an old version of Jackson that will break Swagger
+- to resolve maven conflicts: there will not be a dependency that brings an old version of Jackson that will break Swagger
 - to facilitate the integration of a Plume module: there is no need to specify Plume dependencies versions:
 ```xml
 <dependency>